skip to main content

 I. Implementation Procedures Statement

 The purpose of Policy 4050 Implementation Procedures is to provide clarity and instruction for procuring goods and/or services necessary to support the educational and auxiliary departments of the school system.
 Implementation procedures also ensure that the procurement function and processes follow best practices and that prudent procurement decisions made on behalf of the Howard County Public School System (HCPSS) are made with the utmost consideration for what is in the best interest of the HCPSS.
-It is the individual responsibility of each employee involved in the procurement process to understand the policies upon which these procedures are based and the meaning and intent of the procedures themselves.
+It is the individual responsibility of each HCPSS employee involved in the procurement process to understand the policies upon which these procedures are based and the meaning and intent of the procedures themselves.

 II.
 Procurement Manual